rpomeroy/rjp-test/README.md

 ```

 and everything works as needed.
 See the [pom.xml](pom.xml) for all the details

+** Note to self - spring-boot provides git commit info out of the box - investigate

 ## Build Pipeline Configuration
 The Jenkins [workflow-plugin](https://github.com/jenkinsci/workflow-plugin) looks like the only good answer to this problem presently (and it looks pretty good).